Official statement from Ramos on Luis Enrique’s list

 Bouquets, the footballer who has played the most games in the history of La Roja (180) and who had chained four World Cups and three European Cups in a row, wishes all his teammates “the best of luck” in a thread that leads with two photographs raising the two continental tournaments that he won with the national team in 2008 and 2012.

-“And hopefully we will have a great Euro Cup.
+“And hopefully we will have a great Eurocup.
 I will cheer like one more from home.
-A big greeting to everyone and always # VivaEspaña and #HalaMadrid!”, Concluded the Andalusian defender, whose physical problems have weighed down this campaign, especially the muscle from January.
+A big greeting to everyone and always # VivaEspaña and #HalaMadrid!”, Concluded the Andalusian defender, who has been hampered by physical problems this season, especially the muscle from January.